 Logging into the Databases from Home

-From school, clicking on any of these links will get you directly to any database.
+From school, clicking on any of the database links will get you directly in to any database.

-From home, it's a little trickier.
+From home, you need login credentials.
 These are subscription databases, which means that someone (either the state of NJ or Northern Highlands) has paid for you to have access, so you have to prove that you are entitled to access them.
+Click on the image below to access the Google Doc containing the passwords.
+You must be signed in with a Northern Highlands account to view these passwords.